CausalAF: Causal Autoregressive Flow for Safety-Critical Driving Scenario Generation: Experiment

 \textbf{Simulator.} We implement the above scenarios in a 2D simulator, where all agents have radar sensors and are controlled by a simple vehicle dynamic.
 During the running, the autonomous vehicle is controlled by a rule-based policy, which will decelerate if it detects any obstacles in front of it within a certain range Thus, the safety-critical scenario will not happen unless the radar of one agent is blocked and the distance is smaller than the braking distance, avoiding the creation of unrealistic scenarios.
 The action space contains the acceleration and steering of all objects, and the state space contains the position and heading of all objects and the status of traffic lights if applicable.

-\textbf{Baselines.} We consider 6 algorithms as baselines, including 4 scenario generation methods and 2 variants of our CausalAF\textit{}.
-Learning to collide (L2C)~\cite{ding2020learning} and Multi-modal Generation (MMG)~\cite{ding2021multimodal} are two algorithms designed for safety-critical scenario generation.
-L2C uses a Bayesian network to describe the relationship between objects, while MMG uses an adaptive sampler to increase sample diversity.
-SAC is a standard RL algorithm using the objective as the reward function.
+\textbf{Baselines.} We consider 7 algorithms as baselines, including 5 scenario generation methods and 2 variants of our \textit{CausalAF}.
+Learning to collide (L2C)~\cite{ding2020learning} uses a Bayesian network to describe the relationship between objects.
+Multi-modal Generation (MMG)~\cite{ding2021multimodal} uses an adaptive sampler to increase sample diversity. \rebuttal{STRIVE~\cite{rempe2022generating} learns traffic prior from datasets and uses adversarial optimization to generate risk scenarios.} SAC is a standard RL algorithm using the objective as the reward function.
 To further investigate the contribution of COM and CVM, we design two variants that share the same network structure as \textit{CausalAF}.
 Baseline does not use COM or CVM, and Baseline+COM only uses COM.